mewza/realfft/README.md

                             <subband@protonmail.com>

-TODO: Implement hybrid vectorization for base types : float, double utilizing vector simd_float8 and simd_double8 neon and non-neon instructions.
+TODO: Implement hybrid vectorization for base types : float, double utilizing vector simd_float8 and simd_double8 neon and non-neon instructions, or optimization of utilizing simd_float4 for simd_float8 template T for example.

 This is the best (fastest, most precise and best sounding) real FFT/iFFT transform available in existence!
 I have gone through at least 10, and kept upgrading until I found this